reagentai/reagent/README.md

   },
 });

-// add user node; this is a mandatory node for output const user = agent.addNode("user", new User());

 // bind chat completion node's inputs chat1.bind({
-  // TODO: replace model with an actual model
+  // TODO: replace model with a specific model
-  model: new Groq({ model: "llama3-8b-8192" }),
+  model: input.output.model,
   query: input.output.query,
 });

-// bind user node's inputs
-user.bind({
+// bind output of different nodes to agent so that those
+// outputs are shown in the frontend agent.bind({
-  markdown: chat1.output.markdown,
+  markdown: [chat1.output.markdown],
-  markdownStream: chat1.output.stream,
+  markdownStream: [chat1.output.stream],
 });

 // export agent as default to run this agent with reagentai cli